jondiscipulo/laravel-artisan-droptables/README.md

 Artisan Command for Laravel 4.2 that drops pre-determined tables.
 This solves foreign key constraint problems when deleting tables with foreign keys.

-Practical use of this is after migrating and seeding then after several updates you want to drop the tables so you can freshly migrate and seed again.
+Practical use of this is after migrating and seeding.
+Along with several updates, you want to drop the tables, with and without foreign keys, so you can freshly migrate and seed again.